gemerden/statemachine/README.md

 * The decorators do not change the callback in any way, they are not nested in another function, but returned as is,
 * The 'state_name' can include wildcards `*` meaning any sub-state,

-Call order:
+**Call order**:

-* In cases where the stateful object does not change state: `prepare`, `contextmanager`, *, `on_stay`, `parent.on_stay`, [repeat for any parent states up the tree],  `on_transfer`, [exit `contextmanager`],
+* In cases where the stateful object does not change state: `prepare`, `contextmanager`, `on_transfer`, `on_stay`, `parent.on_stay`, ...,   [exit `contextmanager`],
-* For an actual state transition: `prepare`, `contextmanager`, *, `parent.before_exit`, `on_exit,`  [repeat for parent states up the tree that are exitted], [ *actual state change*],  [`parent.on_stay` for any parents the transition does not exit],  `on_transfer`,  `on_entry`, `parent.after_entry`,  [repeat for parent states down the tree that are entered], [exit `contextmanager`]
+* For an actual state transition: `prepare`, `contextmanager`, *, `parent.before_exit` , `on_exit,`  [ *actual state change*],    `on_entry`, `parent.after_entry`,  [`parent.on_stay` for any parents the transition does not exit],  `on_transfer`, [exit `contextmanager`],
-* See the * in the items above?
+* Note the ***** in the above?
 This where the conditions on the transition and constraints on the new_state are checked.
 If one of these fail, another transition is checked, until the conditions pass, or there is no condition.
-The state machine is checked during construction for there always being a default condition-less transition to fall back to.
+The state machine is checked during construction for there always being a default condition-less transition to fall back to,
+* In case of nested states, parent callbacks will also be called if applicable, e.g. if a user goes from `active.logged_out` to `blocked`: `on_exit` of `active.logged_out` *and* `on_exit` of `active` will be called, because the `active` state is also exitted.

 ## A Short Note on Performance

 This state machine is pure python, but very optimized; on a normal PC a state transition with a single callback will take place in ~1 microsecond.
-The final performance is in most cases determined by the performance of the callbacks, although adding conditions, constraints and contextmanagers will add a little extra overhead
+The final performance is in most cases determined by the performance of the callbacks, although adding conditions, constraints and contextmanagers will add some extra overhead.

-### Change Log
+## Change Log

 This is a new section of the readme, starting at version 0.4.0.

+#### Version 0.6.0

+**Features/Changes**

+* Transitions can be defines with more then 2 states,
+* The `contextmanager` decorator now takes a keyword for the name under which the context is passed to the callbacks,
+* Transitions directly back to the same state should be defined with a single state name.

 #### Version 0.5.8

 **Features**

-* more flexibility in configuration of conditional transitions (in some somewhat rare cases),
+* more flexibility in configuration of conditional transitions (for some somewhat rare cases),
 * Nicer graphs (with e.g. conditional transitions clearly shown).

 #### Version 0.5.7